 Admission: General admission guidelines

-Students for TalTech international study programmes are admitted based on the admission threshold.
-Online interview will be conducted only to candidates who have passed preliminary evaluation.
-The maximum score for all parts of the examination is 10 points.
+Students for this study programme are admitted based on the admission threshold.
+An online interview will be conducted only with the candidates who have passed the preliminary evaluation.
+The maximum score for the essay and online interview is 10 points.
 An applicant who receives the minimum of 5 points is admitted.

 Bachelor’s degree or equivalent in natural sciences or technical fields.